-It’s this question the resurrected Jesus asked one of His disciples, Peter, at a crucial crossroads in Peter’s life.
-And gracious, do I ever relate to Peter.
+It’s this question the resurrected Jesus asked one of His disciples, Peter, at a crucial crossroad in Peter’s life.
+And goodness gracious, do I ever relate to Peter.

 When the resurrected Jesus appeared in the flesh, He ruined Peter’s justifications to stay safe.
 Peter’s destiny wasn’t to be a fisherman for the rest of his life.
 He was to be a shepherd of God’s people.

-For Peter, the “these” Jesus referenced might have been the large number of fish he had just caught.
+For Peter, the “these” which Jesus referenced might have been the large number of fish he’d just caught.
 Or “these” could have been anything else pulling Peter away from his calling.
 We all have our own “these” areas in life — things we sometimes choose over Jesus.

 Thankfully, Jesus continues to invite us to a life of more.
 A life where we refuse to settle for less than all He’s called and designed us to do and to be.